Curved Page Divider

 There is a disproportionate number of black children in the foster care system.
 There is a blatant inequity in experiencing foster care and homelessness between black and white youth.
 Black youths are less likely to receive shelter-based services than their white counterparts.

-Lack of Transitionary Programs
+Lack of Transitional Programs

 Understand Foster Care and Homelessness